Beergate

 Beergate was a British political controversy concerning allegations that an event in Durham on 30 April 2021, attended by Labour Party leader Keir Starmer and Deputy Leader Angela Rayner, could have been in breach of COVID-19 lockdown restrictions.
 Labour and Starmer said, at the time and since, that the event complied with the rules for work gatherings, with a pause for food.
 The police, after investigating, cleared the Labour attendees, including Starmer and Rayner.

 At the Durham event, shortly before the Hartlepool by-election and local elections, a Labour Party campaign team of seventeen people, including Starmer and deputy leader Angela Rayner, used the office of MP Mary Foy.
-Around 10 pm, a student took a short video through the office window of the event.
+Around 10 pm, a student Ivo Delingpole, took a short video through the office window of the event.
 Next day, The Sun published a brief story including Labour's statement that this was a permissible work event, and pictures from the video showing Starmer with a beer while others ate a takeaway.
 The story then got little attention.

 While responding to Partygate allegations in December 2021, Prime Minister Boris Johnson referred to the Durham event.
 In January 2022, he apologised for attending a "socially distanced drinks" gathering, saying he had believed it was a work event.
 Starmer said Johnson had breached the Ministerial Code by misleading Parliament, and asked him to resign.
 Conservatives featured in The Daily Telegraph and the Daily Mail called Starmer a hypocrite, alleging that he had similarly breached lockdown rules.
 On 7 February 2022, Durham Constabulary cleared Starmer over the allegation.
 They had reviewed the video and did not believe an offence had been established, so would take no further action.

 On 12 April 2022, after Johnson was given a fixed penalty notice (FPN) for breaching COVID-19 regulations, Starmer again said Johnson should resign.
 Press and Conservatives made allegations about the Durham event and demanded a detailed investigation, on 6 May Durham Constabulary said they had begun investigating as new evidence had emerged.
 On 9 May, Starmer and Rayner said they were confident they had not broken any rules, but would resign if issued with FPNs, to demonstrate what they said were different principles to Johnson who remained in office.
 On 8 July 2022, Durham Constabulary announced that all attendees, including Rayner and Starmer, had been cleared of any wrongdoing.
 By then, the government was in crisis, and on 7 July Johnson had announced his resignation.